#46 of 147 · Foundations & Institutions

 Strategic Profile

-What keeps it from the top ten: Ford typically funds organizations with established track records and existing grantee relationships.
-CrowdSmith is a new organization with no prior Ford relationship.
-The letter makes the case that the documentation compensates for the absence of a track record.
+The Ford Foundation holds the forty-sixth position on The CrowdSmith List.
+Its mission — reducing inequality and advancing social justice — maps directly onto the population CrowdSmith serves in Census Tract 62400, and its history of funding adult education and institutional strengthening makes the alignment structural, not cosmetic.
+What keeps it from the top twenty: Ford typically funds organizations with established track records and existing grantee relationships.
+CrowdSmith is a new organization with no prior Ford relationship and no operating history.
+The letter makes the case that the documentation compensates for the absence of a track record — and that the institutional capacity Ford spent two billion dollars helping others build already exists here.

 Focus Areas